nyarlathotep438/interesting_gadgt/README.md

-# Private code database
+# Code Bin
-When I create some interesting things, they will be put here.
+When I write random things that are not useful or have become useless, I put them here.
-Once something are useful, take them freely.
+Once something are useful for you, take them freely.